wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 ![](@attachment/Clipboard_2020-04-14-21-31-12.png) 9:17

 Let's go over the function one more time.

 The `findByProp` function takes in a prop as the first parameter and `propWeAreLookingFor` as the second parameter.
-What we mean by that is the first parameter takes in the key, and the second parameter takes in the value we are matching the property against.
+What that means is the first parameter takes in the key, and the second parameter takes in the value we are matching the property against.

 ![](@attachment/Clipboard_2020-04-14-21-32-56.png) 9:39